Social Science Research Methods (Sociology) (MSc/PgDip)

 Special Features of the Sociology pathway

-Cardiff is a centre of research excellence in Sociology having been ranked first in terms of ‘research power’ in the last Research Assessment Exercise (2008).
+Cardiff is a centre of research excellence in Sociology.
 This research power in Sociology is reflected in the volume and distribution of sociological expertise at Cardiff and through a number of well established research centres.
 Cardiff is an internationally recognised site for methodological innovation, application and training in both quantitative and qualitative methods.
 All this takes place in a structured and supportive research environment.